grahammendick/NavigationNewline/README.md

 The UI is nested but the route isn't yet.
 When the table of contents is expanded for the 'Fullstack React' book, for example, then the URL says 'book?slug=fullstack-react&show=contents'.
 We turn this into a nested URL by configuring a route of '/our-book/{slug}+/{show}'.
 Without touching any code at all, the URL changes to '/our-book/fullstack-react/contents'.

 ## Unit Testing
+The student learns how to unit test the navigation.

+We don’t have to mock the Navigation router to test the navigation.
+It runs just the same in a test environment.

+We start by unit testing the welcome view.
+The Arrange step consists of navigating to the 'welcome' State, `stateNavigator.navigate('welcome')`.
+For the Act step we ReactDOM.render the app into the jsdom.
+We use the querySelector to assert that the welcome message is displayed and that the hyperlink says '/our-books'.
+In another test, we click the hyperlink and assert that it navigates to the 'book' State.

+Unit testing the other views works the same way except we create a fetch ContextProvider with a default value of window.fetch so we can mock the REST API.